web2cit/w2c-editor/README.md

 Finally, the best solution would be having a browser extension.

+# Deploying on Toolforge
+npm complains that React is not compatible with node<14.
+Consider running `npm install` from a shell launched as `webservice --backend=kubernetes node16 shell`.

+If `npm run build` is throwing a `RpcIpcMessagePortClosedError: Process xx exited [SIGKILL]` error, it may be that we run out of memory.
+See https://github.com/TFNS/CTFNote/issues/126.
+Try running from a shell launched as `webservice --mem 4Gi` to increase memory.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).